Linuxfabrik/lfops/README.md

 ## The "all" Playbook

 Imagine that you want to deploy an updated MariaDB dump script to all hosts that have a MariaDB server.
-This would mean that you would need to run not only the `linuxfabrik.lfops.mariadb_server` playbook, but also all playbooks that include MariaDB Server, e.g. `linuxfabrik.lfops.wordpress`, etc. To simplify this, you can simply use the `linuxfabrik.lfops.all` playbook, which imports all other playbooks.
+This would mean that you would need to run not only the `linuxfabrik.lfops.mariadb_server` playbook, but also all playbooks that include MariaDB Server, e.g. `linuxfabrik.lfops.setup_wordpress`, etc. To simplify this, you can simply use the `linuxfabrik.lfops.all` playbook, which imports all other playbooks.
 Make sure you use it with `--tags` and `--limit` to get the desired effect.

 ## Tips, Tricks & Troubleshooting